Back Acne: The Causes, Treatment, and Prevention Tips

 What is back acne?

 Back acne is a skin condition that can affect anyone, at any age.
 It’s caused by excessive production of oil and dead skin cells on the back, which clog pores over time.
 Back acne is often mistaken for acne on the face, as it can share some of the same symptoms.
 However, back acne is less severe and doesn’t usually require antibiotics or skin treatments.
 The best way to prevent back acne is to keep the skin clean and free of oils and dead skin cells.
-If you do experience back acne, be sure to consult a dermatologist who can identify the cause and recommend the best treatment plan.
+If you do experience back acne, be sure to consult a aesthetic practitioner who can identify the cause and recommend the best treatment plan.

 Different Types of Back Acne